bhavyahimself/video_pipeline/CREATIVE_STANDARD.md

 - **Audio-retention gate:** Every featured sound must have a written story job, an exact visual synchronization point, and a verified license.
 Reject copied signature sounds, lyric-heavy beds under narration, constant alerting, unsynchronized effects, or any mix that loses clarity on a phone speaker.
 - **Cold-viewer review:** Review once with no script visible and answer: “What is happening, why does it matter, and did every shot support the words being spoken?”
 Any unclear answer blocks release.
 - **Human approval gate:** No file may be labelled `final_production` until context, audio continuity, visual alignment, caption safe areas, factual accuracy, and copyright records have each been explicitly approved.
+- **User review gate:** Every rendered master must be shown to the user for review before YouTube upload.
+Uploading as private, unlisted, draft, scheduled, or public is prohibited until the user explicitly approves that exact file.
+A metadata package or an internal QA pass is not approval.
+- **VEED provenance gate:** The package must include the VEED project ID, voice name, narration export, sound-design notes, and audio QA result.
+Missing provenance or a non-VEED primary voice blocks release.
 - **Viewer-importance gate:** Before scripting, write the personal question the viewer is trying to answer.
 If the hook is merely interesting to the producer but does not affect the viewer's safety, money, identity, judgment, status, or understanding of a consequential mystery, strengthen or reject the topic.
 - **First-six-second gate:** Review the opener without the title or description.
 It must show the exact subject in motion, state the personal question, complicate the obvious answer, and deliver one evidence reward by six seconds.
 - **80/80 hypothesis gate:** Every production package must state why this opener could reach 80% stayed-to-watch and why the body could reach 80% average percentage viewed.
 This is a required hypothesis, not a fabricated prediction.